Hardware-Hacks/meteor-irc/README.md

 meteor-irc
 ___

-An IRC API specifically designed for use with Meteor
+An IRC package specifically designed for use with Meteor

 ###Example Usage